bmeurant/technical-docs/software-architecture/architectural-principles/component-principles.md

 ```

 ### 6. Testability
 Each component should be testable in isolation.
 High cohesion and low coupling are prerequisites for testability.
 By depending on interfaces (abstractions) rather than concrete implementations, we can easily replace real dependencies with "mocks" or "stubs" in our tests.
-This allows us to test a component's logic without needing to run its real dependencies (like a database or a network service).
+This allows us to test a component's logic without needing to run its real dependencies (like a [[software-architecture/databases/|database]] or a network service).

 **Code Example (Testing `UserService` with Jest):**